Transfer Guides and Credits

 Students who have already been accepted, or are currently enrolled should request permission prior to enrolling in courses at other Institutions.
 Students in the Adult and Graduate Studies Programs should contact their advisor for the appropriate form.
 Students in the traditional programs should complete the request form available on MySWU.
 Except with special permission, transfer credits may not be among the last thirty-two hours of the degree.

-Students may receive credit for acceptable scores on the appropriate College Board AP or CLEP exams.
-Current students should request permission prior to taking any CLEP exam.
+Students may receive credit for acceptable scores on the appropriate College Board AP, CLEP, or DSST exams.
+Current students should request permission prior to taking any CLEP or DSST exam.
 International Baccalaureate (IB) Diploma Programme graduates may also be awarded credit for appropriate scores on their Higher Level exams.
 Currently IB credit is evaluated on a case by case basis with the final determination made by Academic Records in consultation with the appropriate academic departments.